TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

 It's crucial to equip such a group with access to:

 * Listing and modifying the table of a records
-* Editing all necessary fields within the record to align with this group's purpose
+* Editing fields within the record that align with this group's purpose
 * Accessing the core List module or custom module for records management
 * If there are relations from this record, for example, to files, it should also permit uploading, selecting, and processing these files